First MacDonald ministry: Social policy

 Despite lacking a parliamentary majority, the First Labour Government was able to introduce a number of social measures which made life more tolerable for working people.
 The main achievement of the government was the Housing (Financial Provisions) Act 1924 (the Wheatley Housing Act), which MacDonald dubbed 'our most important legislative item'.
 This measure went some way towards rectifying the problem of the housing shortage, caused by the disruption of the building trade during the First World War and the inability of working-class tenants to rent decent, affordable housing.
 Wheatley was able to provide public housing to council tenants, as against the previous government's commitment to privatisation.
 This landmark act subsidised the construction of 521,700 rented homes at controlled rents by 1933, when the subsidy for encouraging local authority housing construction was abolished.

 Various improvements were also made in benefits for pensioners and the unemployed.
 More generous provision for the unemployed was provided, with increases in both children's allowances and in unemployment benefits for both men and women.
 Unemployment benefit payments were increased from 15 shillings to 18 shillings a week for men, and from 12 shillings to 15 shillings for women, while the children's allowance was doubled to two shillings.
 The "gap" between periods of benefit under the unemployment insurance scheme was also abolished.
-In addition, eligibility for benefits was extended, with the household means-test for the long-term unemployed removed, uncovenanted benefits (beyond those covered by insurance) made a statutory right, and the duration of unemployment benefits extended from 26 to 41 weeks.
+Eligibility for unemployment benefits was extended, with the household means-test for the long-term unemployed removed, uncovenanted benefits (beyond those covered by insurance) made a statutory right, and the duration of unemployment benefits extended from 26 to 41 weeks.
 The waiting period for unemployment benefits was also halved; from 6 to 3 days of unemployment, and the government removed a previous rule under which workpeople were disqualified for unemployment benefits if thrown out of work due to a trade dispute in which they were not directly concerned.
 At the same time, however, a test introduced in 1921 under which "uncovenanted benefit" claimants had to prove they were "genuinely seeing work" was extended (as noted by one study) "to all claimants in an attempt to trade off greater strictness in the administration of benefit for higher rates of benefit and the abolition of the Means Test."